5Buttons/Auctionator_CC/README.md

 Changelog for Chromiecraft:

 - Slow Scan is the standard mode of scanning because Chromiecraft/Azerothcore doesnt support `getAll`  needed for a fast scan.
+(This might be fixed very soon though: https://github.com/azerothcore/azerothcore-wotlk/pull/20511, so i dont know how long this version will be useful)
 - Includes DepositFix for changed Deposit Values on Chromiecraft
 - Some minor changes